Fernando Tatís Jr.

-Fernando Gabriel Tatís Medina Jr. (tah-TEES; born January 2, 1999), nicknamed "El Niño" and "Bebo", is a Dominican professional baseball right fielder and shortstop for the San Diego Padres of Major League Baseball (MLB).
+Fernando Gabriel Tatís Medina Jr. (tah-TEES; born January 2, 1999), nicknamed "El Niño" and "El Bebo", is a Dominican professional baseball right fielder and infielder for the San Diego Padres of Major League Baseball (MLB).
 He is the son of former MLB player Fernando Tatís Sr.

 Tatís made his MLB debut in 2019 as a shortstop.
 He won the Silver Slugger Award in 2020 and signed a 14-year, $340 million contract extension before the 2021 season.
 He was named an All-Star in 2021 and won a second Silver Slugger Award, before missing the 2022 season due to injury and a suspension for using a performance-enhancing substance.
-Tatís won a Platinum Glove Award in 2023, when he was moved to right field.
+Tatís has won Platinum Glove Awards in 2023 and 2025.
 Tatís made All-Star appearances again in 2024 and 2025.

 Early life

 Tatís was born in San Pedro de Macorís, Dominican Republic.
 His father, Fernando Sr., was already playing in his third year of Major League Baseball (MLB) when Tatís was born, playing for the St. Louis Cardinals at the time.
 Fernando Jr. held an interest in baseball from a young age, and was athletic and spent a lot of time in big league clubhouses.
 He often practiced with Robinson Canó, who is also from San Pedro de Macorís.